joindeed/prisma-mongo-json-schema-generator/README.md

 # Prisma Mongo JSON Schema Generator

+This package contains two things:

-A generator, which takes a Prisma 2 `schema.prisma` and generates a JSON Schema in flavor which MongoDB accepts (https://www.mongodb.com/docs/manual/reference/operator/query/jsonSchema/#std-label-jsonSchema-extension).
+- A generator, which takes a Prisma 2 `schema.prisma` and generates a JSON Schema in flavor which MongoDB accepts (https://www.mongodb.com/docs/manual/reference/operator/query/jsonSchema/#std-label-jsonSchema-extension).
+- A set of scripts to apply the generated schema to MongoDB collections and to validate the data accordingly

 ## Credit